splunk/public-o11y-docs/sp-oncall/spoc-integrations/victorops-appdynamics-integration.rst

    Now you are ready to use this extension as a custom action.
 In the AppDynamics UI, go to Alert & Respond ⇨ Actions.
 Click Create Action.
    Select *Custom Action* and click *OK*.
-In the drop-down menu, you can find the action called ‘victorops-alert’.
+In the drop-down menu, you can find the action called ‘victorops-alert'.

 --------------